KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/variables.md

 ### Template Engine

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;Ok.
 Now you could ask: what if I still wanted to fetch the variable outside the scope of the task without making a lot of connections with the database, is there a way?
 Again, yes, there is!!
 We can do that by using the template Engine.
 It is as simple as the other methods we saw.
 Imagine we have a variable 'taxi_info' that contains the taxi json we talked before.
-To fetch it using the template engine is basically just doing the following
+To fetch it using the template engine is basically the following
 </p>

 ```python